BindsNET/bindsnet/README.md

 pip install .
 ```

-Or, to install in editable mode:
+Or, to install in editable mode (allows modification of package with re-installing):

 ```
 pip install -e .